Day 1: Cusco – Pisac– Huaran – Cancha Cancha

 “The best Lares Hike Machu Picchu is available on any date that is best suited to you as long as we have a minimum of 2 hikers”

-***Price based on number of people due to the fact that this trek is not as high in demand as the 4 day Lares Trek, thus it usually has a smaller group 2 to 4 persons.
+***Price based on number of people due to the fact that this trek is not in as high of demand as the 4 day Lares Trek, thus it usually has a smaller group of 2 to 4 persons.

 ***Guided tour in the Sacred valley (Pisac Inca ruins) are included!